nicinabox/nicinabox.com/source/_posts/2012-09-22-superslides-a-fullscreen-jquery-slider.markdown

 title: "Superslides: A fullscreen jQuery slider"
 date: 2012-09-22 11:31
 comments: true
-categories: Project
+categories: Projects
 published: true
 ---

-Back in April 2012 I started working on a fullscreen JavaScript slider called [Superslides](http://nicinabox.github.com/superslides/).
+#### Back in April 2012 I started working on a fullscreen JavaScript slider called [Superslides](http://nicinabox.github.com/superslides/).
 It's had some interest, so I wanted to officially announce it here.

 <!-- more -->